Pupil Premium 2022 -23

 Service pupil premium

-one of their parents is serving in the regular armed forces (including pupils with a parent who is on full commitment as part of the full-time reserve service, and also pupils whose parent is serving in the armed forces of another nation and is formally stationed in England) – and they are recorded in the October school census as being a ‘service child’
+one of their parents is serving in the regular armed forces, including pupils with a parent who is on full commitment as part of the full-time reserve

-they have previously been registered as a ‘service child’ in any school census in the last 6 years
+registered as a ‘service child’ on any school census in the past 6 years.

-one of their parents died while serving in the armed forces, and the pupil receives a pension under the Armed Forces Compensation Scheme or the War Pensions Scheme
+one of their parents died while serving in the armed forces and the pupil receives a pension under the Armed Forces Compensation Scheme or the

 Use of the pupil premium